-If you opened cream cheese a few days ago and you’re wondering if it’s still correct, you’re in the right place.
+If you opened Philadelphia cream cheese a few days ago and you’re wondering if it’s still correct, you’re in the right place.
 We bring you everything you need to know about the durability and perishability of cream cheese.

 Mostly breakfast is unthinkable without some kind of cream cheese.
 It goes well with bread or as a base for a sandwich, and children, as well as adults, eat it equally.
-This is why often we have five or ten boxes of cream cheese in the fridge.
+This is why often we have five or ten boxes of Philadelphia cream cheese in the fridge.
 And now comes the question, how long does cream cheese last?
 Do you necessarily have to throw it in the trash if it has expired?
 How long does it last after you open it, and how do you even recognize that the cheese is spoiled?

 The great thing is that dairy products generally give pretty clear signs of spoilage, so you can hardly be confused.
 The bad thing is that most dairy products can cause indigestion, so be especially careful if you suspect spoilage.
 Here’s what you need to know.